avneeshrajak/ML-Regression-Model/README.md

-# ML-Regression-Model using sklearn and ANN
+# Car Price Prediction ML-Regression-Model using sklearn and ANN
 Multiple Linear Regression with Sklearn and Neural network Predicting the price of vehicles